An innovative online program emphasizing social justice and critical approaches to teaching Spanish

 What kinds of financial aid are available?

-Students enrolled in an MA program in the Department of Modern and Classical Languages are at George Mason are available for MCL graduate assistantships as well as federal financial aid as well as University Scholarships.
+Students enrolled in an MA program in the Department of Modern and Classical Languages at George Mason are eligible for MCL graduate assistantships as well as federal financial aid and University Scholarships.
+If you currently teach at a public or private school in the state of Virginia, you also may be eligible to receive an educator tuition discount (to be applied to a maximum of 18 credits total).

 Can I take individual courses without enrolling in the certificate program?